 - Ignore the Auto Account Setup Page, select the checkbox next to Manually configure server settings or additional server types and click Next.

-- Select Internet E-mail and click Next.
+- Select POP or IMAP (Internet E-mail for the older Outlook versions) and click Next.

 - Enter the required information in the E-mail Accounts window, using the following guidelines: